Buying real estate in Abidjan?

 What's the typical size and location for $500k in Abidjan in 2026?

-Yes, $500,000 can often buy a family home with outdoor space in Abidjan, though in central prime zones you are more likely to get terrace or balcony space rather than a large garden, while in Bingerville or further-out Cocody extensions this budget can more plausibly secure a villa with a proper yard.
+Yes, $500k can buy a family home with outdoor space in Abidjan, although in central prime zones this usually means a generous terrace or balcony rather than a full garden, while in Bingerville or further-out Cocody extensions the same budget can more plausibly buy a villa with a yard.

 Finally, please note that we cover all the housing price data in Abidjan here.